KtaneModules/KTaNE_SpectreMaze-Ob3vious/README.md

 - The upper bound on the distance (scored by calculation difficulty), exclusive.
 Must be greater that the lower bound.
 - The maze porosity, or how many extra useful openings are added to a minimal maze.
 Must be within the range of 0-10, both bounds inclusive.

-If any of these constraints are not followed, the module will ignore the setting.
-If it has been done correctly, a test run should reveal so in the logfile.
+If everything is set up correctly, a test run should reveal so in the logfile.
+If not, mod settings will be relied on instead.

+Not putting any settings on your mission may allow a player to cheese the module, so it is recommended to put settings on any mission you wish to put this module on.